pro-jeet/GrabNYTimesNew/README.md

 5. Side Menu is added for adding menu options in the future.

-6. Unit tests and uitests are on the way.
+6. Unit tests added and uitests are on the way.

 ![alt text](https://github.com/pro-jeet/GrabNYTimesNew/blob/master/Main.png)